 Compensation and resettlement programmes will be implemented to ensure that physically displaced households are properly relocated and re-established, that compensation is paid for the loss of assets and productive capacity, that the livelihoods of affected people are restored, and that other impacts are mitigated in consultation with affected communities and households.
 A Phase II social development master plan will also be prepared to promote social, environmental and economic development in the project area that is both sustainable and in line with national development strategies and goals.

-The LHDA is securing the services of experienced resettlement consultants to assist with the preparation and implementation of these programmes.
+The LHDA has secured the services of experienced resettlement consultants to assist with the preparation and implementation of these programmes.
 These consultants will work closely with affected communities to:

 - identify and confirm all affected households;